zheqiaochen/zheqiaochen.github.io/_pages/about.md

 ## Zheqiao Chen

 Welcome!
-I'm an undergraduate at the [Communication University of China](https://www.cuc.edu.cn/), majoring in public administration with a focus on political communication.
-During my college years, I developed a strong interest in studying how personal preferences and behaviors are shaped by online information.
-I'm now applying for graduate school, and am excited to explore this topic further.
+I’m a master’s student at Columbia University, majoring in Political Science.
+During my undergraduate years, I developed a strong interest in the interaction between authoritarian governments and their citizens via mass communication.
+My research interests include political communication, comparative politics, and political methodology.

 For a detailed overview of my professional and academic background, please refer to my [Curriculum Vitae](../assets/cv.pdf).

 This is my little corner on the web where I document my writings.
-I'll be posting here to share my experiences, and I hope you find them helpful or interesting.
+I’ll be posting here to share my experiences, and I hope you find them helpful or interesting.

-- Email me: <a href="mailto:zheqiao.chen@columbia.edu">zheqiao.chen@columbia.edu</a>
+- Email me at: <a href="mailto:zheqiao.chen@columbia.edu">zheqiao.chen@columbia.edu</a>